Protect your houseplants from the cold, and get better air quality.

-But did you know that too much AC and heat can ruin your plants?
+But did you know that too much AC and heat can kill your plants?
 And did you know that there are certain plants that are known to purify your home’s air quality?
+Don't worry, there are tons of plants that can survive air conditioning.
 Here’s what you need to know about indoor gardening and your home:

 The right amount of humidity is key.

-PRO TIP: Most plants, like people, are comfortable in daytime temperatures between 65 to 75 degrees F. and nighttime temps above 50 degrees F.
+PRO TIP: Most plants, like people, are comfortable in daytime temperatures between 65 to 75 degrees Fahrenheit and nighttime temps above 50 degrees Fahrenheit.

 Switch up your watering routing.

 It may sound counter-intuitive, but a lot of indoor plants need less water during the winter.
 While it's true that winter air is drier, plants generally experience a slower rate of growth during the cold weather.
 But don’t ignore them completely.
 Instead, use a spray bottle to mist the leaves of the plants in order to increase the amount of moisture the plant is absorbing.